Animal By-Products

 Great Britain Requests Holding of FMD-Susceptible Imports From Greece Following Suspected Outbreak

-UK authorities have ordered an immediate hold on Greek animal-derived imports following a suspected Foot and Mouth Disease outbreak.
-Importers must verify compliance with specific heat-treatment exemptions to avoid border delays and prepare for potential formal trade restrictions.
+UK authorities have mandated an immediate hold on Greek animal-derived imports following a suspected Foot and Mouth Disease outbreak.
+Importers must verify specific heat-treatment compliance to bypass holds and prepare for formal trade restrictions as the epidemiological situation evolves.

 gov.ukUnited KingdomUnited Kingdom